Computational Approaches for Exponential-Family Factor Analysis: Introduction

 In a factor model setup, both the latent variable $\Lambda_i$ and the data are assumed to (conditionally) follow a Gaussian distribution, yielding a marginal Gaussian distribution for the data.
 Both assumptions require careful examination when dealing with real data.

 For the data distribution, assuming simply a Gaussian data likelihood overlooks many interesting structures in the data.
 For example, network adjacency matrices take only binary values of 0 and 1, while computer images take a integer values for pixel intensities.
 Both types of data have been shown to be better modeled with discrete distributions from the exponential family~\citep{2021dmf}.
-One obvious relaxation is thus to extend the \emph{data} likelihood assumption from Gaussian to exponential families, or, to accommodate more robust specifications, to specify mean and covariance structures, as in quasi-likelihood approaches.
-Moreover, those exponential family generalizations do not consider the flexible covariance modeling of the data matrix, which has shown to be one of the most important applications of Gaussian factor model~\citep{fan2008high}.
-Ideally, at least a column-wise idiosyncratic error structure should be modeled for a flexible consideration of the high-dimensional data covariance.
+One obvious relaxation is thus to extend the \emph{data} likelihood assumption from Gaussian to exponential families, or, to accommodate more robust specifications, to specify mean and covariance structures, as in quasi-likelihood approaches~\citep[][but check also Section~\ref{subsec:likeli} for details]{wedderburn1974quasi}.
+Moreover, these exponential family generalizations do not consider the flexible covariance modeling of the data matrix, which has shown to be one of the most important applications of the Gaussian factor model~\citep{fan2008high}.